A Glug of Oil

 1. Get yourself a nice casserole dish with a lid that can go both on top of the stove and inside the oven.

-2. Heat a tablespoon of olive oil and a knob of butter.
+2. Heat a tablespoon of olive oil and a piece of the divided butter.
 Brown the shanks - when they're nicely coloured, remove and set aside.

-6. Fry for another minute or so and then add the chopped thyme and rosemary along with the tomato puree, cook for a minute or so otherwise it will taste bitter.
+5. Fry for another minute or so and then add the chopped thyme and rosemary along with the tomato purée, cook for a minute or so otherwise it will taste bitter.
+Don't let the garlic burn!

-10. Because the liquid won't be enough to cover the lamb skanks, you will have to turn them and give them a stir every now and then, say every 45 minutes to an hour.
+8. Because the liquid won't be enough to cover the lamb skanks, you will have to turn them and give them a stir now and then, say every 45 minutes to an hour.

-16. When it's nicely reduced (shouldn't take long) stir in a knob of butter to make a nice glossy sauce and serve immediately.
+13. When it's nicely reduced (shouldn't take long) stir in the last piece of butter to make a nice glossy sauce and serve immediately.
 Don't forget to remove the bay leaves before serving!

 Did you make this recipe?